jhpyle/docassemble/_docs/config.md

 ## <a name="update on start"></a>Whether software is updated on start

+{% include docker.html %}

-By default, when a [Docker] container starts, whether it is starting for the first time during a [`docker run`] process, or restarting during a [`docker start`] process, one of the steps taken during the container initialization process is the updating of Python packages.
+By default, when the [Docker] container starts, whether it is starting for the first time during a [`docker run`] process, or restarting during a [`docker start`] process, one of the steps taken during the container initialization process is the updating of Python packages.

 This process is necessary in order to install any custom Python packages you have, such as interviews you have created.
 If you